-This article was inspired by an excellent podcast that can be found at Positive Energy, where I have yet to hear a podcast that I didn't want to listen to a second time, so check them out if you're into building science.
-This particular one was about phase change building materials (PCMs) and how they can be incorporated into buildings to improve energy-efficiency by harnessing a naturally-occurring physical reality, 'the melting point'.
+This article was inspired by a podcast I heard at Positive Energy, where I have yet to hear a podcast that I didn't want to listen to a second time, so check them out if you're like me and you think listening to building science makes mundane tasks like folding laundry a joy.
+This particular episode was about phase change building materials (PCMs) and how they can be incorporated into buildings to improve energy-efficiency by harnessing a naturally-occurring physical reality, 'the melting point'.

 One product that looked promising several years ago but doesn't seem to have made it to market is Thermal Core, a drywall product said to contain microscopic acrylic capsules of a substance called Micronal, a high-purity paraffin wax that melts at 23°C (73°F).
 In order to make the change from solid to liquid, these beads need to absorb energy from the air.

 With very little testing information available I'm not comfortable making claims as to how well this or any other such products work, how long they will continue to work, and whether or not it is cost-effective.
 But I love the concept.